-Lets start with a basic LBD (little black dress!)
-Ok, so black may not be your colour - but you could try a dark rich brown, navy, or a grey.
+Let's start with a basic LBD (little black dress) Ok, so black may not be your colour - but you could try a dark rich brown, navy, or grey.
 Choose the colour that compliments your skin tone.
 (I’ll be talking about colour in the next few months.)

-These are on the pricey side (£95.00) but they will be so useful - wear with jeans and t-shirt, or shirt, but there will be less expensive similar ones out there.
+They will be so useful -wear the with jeans and a t-shir ,or a shirt, but there will be similar ones out there.

 If you decide to go for statement earrings, then choose an understated necklace - perhaps just a plain chain.
 You can’t go wrong with a single diamond (or similar !) or pearl, on a chain

-These gorgeous earrings are from Jaeger - and they look fab, but either leave your necklace at home, or just wear a fine chain.
+These gorgeous earrings are from a selection from Jaeger - and they look fab, but either leave your necklace at home or just wear a fine chain.

-This one is from Hobbs, and it would be a useful addition to any jewellery wardrobe.
+This one is from Hobbs, but there are many similar ones out there.
+Stick with silver if you are cool-toned and gold if you are warm-toned.
+This would be a useful addition to any jewellery wardrobe.

 Don’t like sleeveless?
-You could try a floaty kimono worn as a coat over the top of the dress
+You could try a floaty kimono, or an open shirt worn as a coat or jacket over the top of the dress.

 Let’s look fabulous!

-Don’t forget, if you would like any help with your wardrobe, or you would like some advice get in touch.
+Don’t forget, if you would like any help with your wardrobe, book a call

 Love Chris x